Frequently Asked Questions

 If we are covering scars, and you would prefer not to take a photo and send it via email or the booking form, I may ask you to come in so that I can take a few.
 I do this to use as canvas reference when creating your design.

 If you are not comfortable with before and after shots of this tattoo being posted on my social media, please let me know.
-If you are, and prefer not to be tagged, also let me know.
+If you are okay with me posting the photos online, but prefer not to be tagged, also let me know.

 Additionally, if you prefer I post only the cover-up, but no before photos (which is the case for certain situations), again, inform me.
 I want you to feel comfortable.